manosmax/Pie/labs/lab01/README.md

 # Device Event Generator

 A CLI tool for generating simulated IoT device events (deposits and heartbeats) for a sensor as JSON output files.
-Useful for testing data pipelines, stream processors, or any system that consumes device event logs.

 ---